visgl/deck.gl-community/dev-docs/RFCs/editable-layers/generic-edit-mode.md

 ## API

-The `EditMode` interface serves as the core abstraction to editing using nebula.gl.
+The `EditMode` interface serves as the core abstraction to editing using @deck.gl-community/editable-layers.
 It uses a reactive style approach using callbacks to notify of changes to state and reacting to state changes by receiving a `props` parameter in its functions.

 ```javascript
 export type ModeProps<TData> = {